 With light brown hair and a muscular build, the tall young man smiled at me.
 I looked up at his charming eyes and couldn’t help but melt.
 How had I ended up with such a great guy?

-Then realized I hadn’t.
+Then realized that I hadn’t.
 Because I woke up.

 Still Dreaming

-Sometimes, I wonder when all my dreams about marrying Prince Charming will come true.
+Sometimes, I wonder when all my dreams about Prince Charming will come true.
 I’ve been thinking about him since I was a little girl.
-I still own the picture I drew of me singing with a then-popular musician who I had a crush on.
-I now realize that a celebrity marriage is highly unlikely, but why does it seem like a regular, everyday marriage would also be highly unlikely?
+I still own the picture that I drew of me singing with a then-popular musician whom I had a crush on.
+(Remember David Archuleta?)
+I now realize that marrying a celebrity is highly unlikely, but why does it seem like marrying a normal guy is also highly unlikely?

-Our society places so much emphasis on guy-girl relationships.
-Most movies and tv shows involve some form of romance.
+Perhaps it’s because our society places so much emphasis on romantic relationships.
+Most movies and TV shows involve some form of romance.
 Countless secular songs revolve around infatuation or love.
 Romance novels line the shelves in stores.

-So isn’t it normal to dream about meeting my Prince Charming?
+So isn’t it normal to dream about meeting Prince Charming?

 Instead of Despairing

-Waiting for marriage is certainly challenging—especially when we keep hearing the wedding march and keep receiving wedding invitations.
-But waiting isn’t a curse.
-It’s a very normal part of life—and it grows our faith because it increases our trust in God and cultivates patience.
-David understood the challenges of waiting:
+Waiting for marriage is certainly challenging, but it’s not a curse.
+It’s a very normal part of life—and it deepens our faith because it increases our trust in God and cultivates patience.

 I would have despaired unless I had believed that I would see the goodness of the Lord in the land of the living.
 Wait for the Lord; be strong and let your heart take courage; yes, wait for the Lord.
 (Psalm 27:13-14 NASB)